amg445/csnds/README.md

 Final project for CS 4621 @ Cornell.

 ### Changes Since Project Submitted
-Made canvas responsive, so the projection matrix, and background will update when window is resized.
+Made canvas responsive, so the projection matrix and background will update when window is resized.

 ### To Run
 Should run out of the box.
 Runs best on latest version of Chrome locally.
 Requires internet connection to play music, better internet connection will allow for better performance.